mathieuhardy/axum-skeleton/docs/development/architecture.md

 This layer configures the timeout value for the HTTP endpoint.
 Value is read from configuration file in the `server` crate.

+**Compression**

+This layer enables the possibilty to compress responses before sending.

 **RequestId**

 This layer sets (if not provided) a request-id header value.
 It also propagates